Free Shipping & Easy Returns

 When Will Bluetooth 6 Be Available?

-As of now, there is no indication when Bluetooth 6.0 will arrive for your wireless peripherals.
-Especially since the recent 5.2 updates brought in a slew of new improvements and features, it might be some time yet before we get to see what the next generation of Bluetooth devices have in store.
+Especially since the brand new 5.4 updates brought in a slew of new improvements and features, it might be some time yet before we get to see what the next generation of Bluetooth devices have in store.

-Bluetooth 5 is the newest and most improved version of Bluetooth to date.
+Bluetooth 5.4 is the newest and most improved version of Bluetooth to date.
 Among its features, improved speed and extra-long battery life are some of the most impressive advancements made.

-Most devices are now compatible with Bluetooth 5.0 at this point, but it is also backward compatible with peripherals functioning on 4.0-4.2.
-And while there is no clear timeframe for the release of Bluetooth 6.0, version 5.2 has brought a ton of new improvements that are sure to keep techies excited for a while.
+And while there is no clear timeframe for the release of Bluetooth 6.0, version 5.4 has brought a ton of new improvements that are sure to keep techies excited for a while.

 Sources: